doctanisha/allergic-rhinitis-transcriptomics/README.md

   Figures generated from the analysis, including differential expression and variance comparisons.

-- `manuscript/`
-  PDF manuscript describing the analysis, results, and interpretation.

 - `data/`
   Information on the publicly available datasets used.